On selection of standing wave at small energy in the 1D Cubic Schr\"odinger Equation with a trapping potential: Introduction

 Recently, there has been a considerable interest on the asymptotic stability of patterns for dispersive equations with inhomogeneities and with long range nonlinearities in 1D, especially in view of the analysis of kinks of appropriate wave equations.

 Kowalczyk \textit{{et al.}} showed that a framework based on virial inequalities is very suitable and provides a very penetrating grasp of these problems, starting with their partial proof in \cite{KMM2} of the asymptotic stability of the kinks of the $\phi ^4$ model, with other insightful contributions in papers like \cite{KMM3,KMM4}.
-See also the work of Alammari and Snelson \cite{AS1,AS2}.
+See also the work of Alammari and Snelson \cite{AS1,AS2} and of Martinez for long range Schr\"odinger and Hartree equations \cite{Ma} and for Zakharov systems \cite{Ma1} in one dimension.

 Quite different set ups from that of Kowalczyk \textit{{et al.}} are in \cite{ChenPus,GP20,GPR18,MMS2,naumkin2016}, in the absence of discrete modes.
 See also the series \cite{LS1}--\cite{LS4} and \cite{Sterbenz}.
 Recently Chen \cite{Chen} considered the case of our NLS \eqref{nls} with one eigenvalue mode, that is $N=1$, without the repulsivity Assumption \ref{ass:VN} while the book by Delort and Masmoudi \cite{DM20} looked at the $\phi ^4$ model for long times but not asymptotically.
-The methods employed in all these works need yet to be tested in the case where there are more than one discrete modes, which will slow the decay, creating additional difficulties.
-Indeed, this seems the reason why Delort and Masmoudi \cite{DM20} do not obtain a global in time result.
-These proofs tend to be rather complicated and seem delicate, whereas the virial inequalities in Kowalczyk \textit{{et al.}} \cite{KMM3}, while subtle, appear simpler and, above all, robust, as generally the case for energy type methods.
-An important limitation is the repulsivity Assumption \ref{ass:VN}.
-Kowalczyk \textit{{et al.}} \cite{KMM4} discuss how to avoid it in some cases, but we do not consider here the analogous situations.
+The methods employed in all these works need yet to be tested in the case where there are more than one discrete modes, which potentially will slow the decay, see Gang Zhou and Sigal \cite{ZS}, creating additional difficulties.
+For the literature which uses dispersive estimates in the context of short range nonlinearities, the case $N=2$ is significantly more complicated than the case $N=1$, see Soffer and Weinstein \cite{SW04RMP}, the series by Tsai and Yau \cite{TY1}--\cite{TY4} and, for special situations with $N>2$, Nakanishi et al. \cite{NPT}.
+This seems to be related to the need of using different weighted norms as the solution evolves through different stages.
+More general spectra than the special ones in these references are likely to complicate this kind of analysis.
+Obviously long range nonlinearities will add further complications.

+Our main contribution in this paper involves the use of the notion of Refined Profile, which is significant only in the case of two or more eigenvalues, and so is not relevant to the problem considered in Chen \cite{Chen} (where however, if the potential is repulsive after a Darboux transformation, the virial inequality argument provides an alternative proof of dispersion).
+As we show, the Refined Profile notion allows to avoid normal forms arguments and the search of canonical coordinates.
+As we have shown also elsewhere in \cite{CM20} and expecially in \cite{CM21}, we provide a very simple alternative to \cite{TY1}--\cite{TY4}, \cite{SW04RMP} and to the more general \cite{CM15APDE}.
+The additional complication here, compared to \cite{CM20,CM21} is the long range nonlinearity, which does not allow to treat dispersion with a simple perturbation argument.